 The fiscal 2014 cost of the State Wrap is estimated at \$118.5 million.
 The federal Centers for Medicare and Medicaid Services (CMS) has indicated that a 50% federal match may be available in fiscal 2014 for premium assistance payments for Non-AWSS State Wrap plan members, resulting in an estimated \$21 million in revenue for the Commonwealth.
-The fiscal 2014 budget provides partial adult dental coverage for MassHealth members and for individuals with incomes below 133% FPL who are enrolled through the Health Connector.
-Coverage will be provided for all fillings.

 As a result of ACA implementation, Health Connector program spending is expected to decrease by an estimated \$249.9 million (\$114.9 million net) in fiscal 2014 compared to the prior fiscal year.
-This reduction incorporates the transfer of an estimated 106,000 former Commonwealth Care members to MassHealth, the addition of an estimated 29,000 new members from the Health Safety Net, the provision of partial adult dental benefits to members 133% FPL and below, and the estimated cost of the State Wrap program for members 300% FPL and below.
+This reduction incorporates the transfer of an estimated 106,000 former Commonwealth Care members to MassHealth, the addition of an estimated 29,000 new members from the Health Safety Net and the estimated cost of the State Wrap program for members 300% FPL and below.

 Federal 1115 MassHealth Demonstration Waiver.
 The Commonwealth's 1115 waiver was renewed on December 20, 2011 and extends through June 30, 2014.
 The \$26.750 billion agreement, which represents a \$5.690 billion increase over the previous waiver, preserves existing eligibility and benefit levels in the Medicaid and Commonwealth Care programs and includes more than \$13.3 billion in revenue to the Commonwealth through federal financial participation.
 The waiver contains provisions for a smooth transition to full implementation of the ACA, and MassHealth submitted a waiver amendment request to CMS on June 4, 2013 to codify required changes to waiver authorities under the ACA.
 The amendment request also included proposals for federal matching funds to support state health care programs such as the Health Connector's State Wrap and certain programs authorized by legislation enacted in 2012.
+The Commonwealth expects that an agreement with CMS on the waiver amendment will be reached in September or early October of 2013.